Kleinstein-Lab/LymeTCells/README.md

    ```
 	- Note that some images were included with the repository, so be very careful if you clone it and make your own commits as git does not handle binary files well.
 2. Review the README for environment setup and pipeline instructions.
-	* A lot of details were included within the notebooks.
+	- A lot of details were included within the notebooks.
-	* *primary_analysis/Lyme_Combined_Processing.Rmd* will generate a handy HTML file when knit (you will need to knit the other notebooks so that the links within work though).
+	- *primary_analysis/Lyme_Combined_Processing.Rmd* will generate a handy HTML file when knit (you will need to knit the other notebooks so that the links within work though).
-	* *primary_analysis/style.css* is just included to make the HTML files prettier; it isn't necessary.
+	- *primary_analysis/style.css* is just included to make the HTML files prettier; it isn't necessary.
 3. Most analyses require R (≥3.6).
 Some may involve Python (≥3.7).
-	   * Python is needed for the two included downstream analyses (splicing and TRUST4).
+	- Python is needed for the two included downstream analyses (splicing and TRUST4).

 ## Details
 ### General

 - Metadata and clinical information are in `metadata/`.
+  - `airrflow_tcr.tsv` is the input file needed to run [nf-core/airrflow](https://nf-co.re/airrflow/)
+    - See primary_analysis/notebooks/06-analysis_airr.Rmd for more details.
 	- `meta_bockenstedt_lyme.csv` contains the standardized sample info with the following columns:
 		- SampleDir: The name of the original /raw directory.
 		- SampleDirCleaned: Same as SampleDir, except that the TCR samples have suffixes such as "VDJ\_VHT" and "\_VHT" removed.